 Category: Solid-State | Provides DAC: No | Headphone Impedance Support: 1-600Ω

 Schiit Audio Magni 3 is a famous product and leaves a lot of other high-end amplifiers in the dust.
 This headphone amplifier is much cheaper than other products but its quality suggests otherwise.
-With a beautiful silver-color body and large knob, the amplifier provides great looks along with ease of use.
+With a beautiful silver-colour body and large knob, the amplifier provides great looks along with ease of use.

 The impedance support of this headphone amplifier is really impressive and at just a fraction of the price of other amplifiers.
 The audio feels very clear and one cannot believe that it is the result of a cheap headphone amplifier like this one.
 The knob on the front does tend to have some issues in terms of quality control and the power supply adapter feels troublesome to set up but nothing is perfect anyway.

-If you are not very much into perfection and want a great overall headphone amplifier for your high-end headphones then this product will fulfill your needs greatly, as there is no competition to this amplifier at this price.
+If you are not very much into perfection and want a great overall headphone amplifier for your high-end headphones then this product will fulfil your needs greatly, as there is no competition to this amplifier at this price.

 Appuals.com is a participant in the Amazon Services LLC Associates Program, and we get a commission on purchases made through our links.